bolnel/nelsite1/content/about.md

 ---
 title: "About Ninel Bolotova"
-date: 2022-09-14T11:15:34+03:00
+date: 2025-09-14T11:15:34+03:00
 draft: false
 no_socials: true
 ---

-Professionally, I mostly worked as a project manager with technical background, head of operations, and general problem preventer.
+Professionally, I mostly worked as a project manager ([PMP-certified](/articles/pmp-certification-exam-preparation/)) with technical background, head of operations, and general problem preventer.
 I find joy and excitement in obtaining knowledge, solving challenges, and improving and applying my skills.

-I [offer workflow setup & automation services](/workflow-setup-automation-expert-specialist-hire/) in Trello, Asana, Notion, ClickUp, and other PM software; using Make and Zapier for integrations and automating complex flows.
+I [offer workflow setup & automation services](/workflow-setup-automation-expert-specialist-hire/) in Trello, Asana, Notion, ClickUp, Monady.com and other PM software; using Make, Zapier or n8n for integrations and automating complex flows.

 The overall topic of this blog is "Personal Growth via Lifelong Learning" – you’ll see articles about self-education, remote work, certifications and continuous education, and other related subjects.